greearb/lanforge-scripts/py-scripts/cv_examples/README.md

 As you will likely need this configuration in the future, be it exactly or as a fallback, we suggest you save the current configuration in a new database.

 1. Navigate to the 'Status' tab.
-2. In the top right corner, use the the 'Saved Test Configurations' section to save a new database.
+2. In the top right corner, use the 'Saved Test Configurations' section to save a new database.
     - You can reset to this configuration by selecting a saved configuration and clicking 'Load'.
     - **NOTE:** Loading a database will overwrite any existing configuration on the testbed.